Paul Devoe: Capital murder trial in Texas

-On September 28, 2009, Paul Devoe stood trial at the Blackwell-Thurman Criminal Justice Center for two counts of capital murder, pertaining to the deaths of Haylie Faulkner and Danielle Hensley.

-On October 2, 2009, Devoe was found guilty of both counts of capital murder.
+On September 28, 2009, Paul Devoe stood trial at the Blackwell-Thurman Criminal Justice Center for two counts of capital murder pertaining to the deaths of Haylie Faulkner and Danielle Hensley.
+On October 2, 2009, Devoe was found guilty of both counts.

-During the sentencing trial, the prosecution sought the death penalty for Devoe, stating that Devoe had "a lifetime of hurting people, threatening them" and his violent nature could pose a huge risk to the safety of other prisoners and correction officers.
+During the sentencing trial, the prosecution sought the death penalty for Devoe, stating that Devoe had "a lifetime of hurting people, threatening them," and his violent nature could pose a huge risk to the safety of other prisoners and correction officers.
 Devoe's defence counsel argued against the death penalty, submitting that their client did not have a history of disciplinary problems during his imprisonment, and that the prosecution failed to prove that Devoe would commit further acts of violence in prison.

 On October 8, 2009, Devoe was sentenced to death for both murder counts upon the jury's unanimous recommendation for capital punishment.
-During the hearing, the bereaved families of the two girls were allowed to make victim impact statements, and Haylie Faulkner's grandfather personally addressed Devoe that justice would be served with his potential execution and he shall "burn in hell", while Danielle Hensley's mother stated that Devoe deserved to be haunted by her daughter for having killed her.
+During the hearing, the bereaved families of the two girls were allowed to make victim impact statements, and Haylie Faulkner's grandfather personally addressed Devoe, saying that justice would be served with his execution and he shall "burn in hell," while Danielle Hensley's mother stated that Devoe deserved to be haunted by her daughter for having killed her.
 He was formally transferred to death row at the Allan B. Polunsky Unit on October 16, 2009.

 In May 2010, it was confirmed that Devoe would not be extradited back to Pennsylvania to stand trial for the murder of Betty Dehart.
 Franklin County District Attorney Matt Fogal agreed to not seek the extradition of Devoe for trial on charges of killing Dehart, after Dehart's family stated they received closure with Devoe's death sentence in Texas and decided to leave his fate to the Texas state authorities.
 Devoe similarly did not stand trial for the killings of Michael Allred, Jay Feltner and Paula Griffith, although the prosecution still reserve the right to prosecute him in further trials for these cases.